Mental Illness Among Adolescent Refugees in the United States

 Traumatic Experiences

 Much of the trauma that children and adolescents face prior to coming to the United States continues to affect them as they adjust to civilian life, putting them at risk of mental illness.
-Prior to resettlement, refugee children may have experienced traumatic events or hardships, including the witness of violence (as victims or perpetrators), lack of food, lack of water, lack of shelter, physical injuries, war, torture, forced labor, sexual assault, loss of loved ones, and disruption or lack of access to education.23 Studies conducted with Syrian adolescent refugees found that direct exposure to violence such as rockets or bombs falling on and damaging neighbors’ homes, as well as harm done to friends and families as a result of war, leads to an increase in psychological problems such as PTSD (see Figure 2).24
+Prior to resettlement, refugee children may have experienced traumatic events or hardships, including violence (as victims or perpetrators), lack of food, lack of water, lack of shelter, physical injuries, war, torture, forced labor, sexual assault, loss of loved ones, and disruption or lack of access to education.23 Studies conducted with Syrian adolescent refugees found that direct exposure to violence such as rockets or bombs falling on and damaging neighbors’ homes, as well as harm done to friends and families as a result of war, leads to an increase in psychological problems such as PTSD (see Figure 2).24

-Additionally, refugee children and adolescents may be exposed to secondary traumatization through the experiences of their parents.25 In refugee populations in which experiences with war and other intense conflicts are common, the parents’ mental health has been linked with the mental health of children, leading to social, cognitive, and behavioral problems.26 A study done among Bhutanese and Somali refugee parents found similar levels of overall trauma between the two groups, although Somali parents reported higher levels of ongoing trauma post-resettlement.
+Additionally, refugee children and adolescents may be exposed to secondary traumatization through the experiences of their parents.25 In refugee populations where experiences with war and other intense conflicts are common, the parents’ mental health has been linked with the mental health of their children, leading to social, cognitive, and behavioral problems.26 A study done among Bhutanese and Somali refugee parents found similar levels of overall trauma between the two groups, although Somali parents reported higher levels of ongoing trauma post-resettlement.
 According to the study, 13% of Somali refugee parents self-reported anxiety disorders, while 8% of Bhutanese refugee parents reported anxiety.
 Also, 16% of Somali and 9% of Bhutanese respondents reported major depression.27

 Challenges with Acculturation